2016 ConIFA World Football Cup qualification: Qualification

 In the qualification process, Ellan Vannin and Felvidek had two opportunities to qualify; through the Niamh Challenge Cup and the ConIFA European Football Cup.

 Niamh Challenge Cup

-The Niamh Challenge Cup was a four-team knockout tournament over two days; the winners of the two games played on the first day advanced to the final, with the winner of that game qualifying automatically for the WFC.
+The Niamh Challenge Cup was a four-team knockout tournament held over two days; the winners of the two games played on the first day advanced to the final, with the winner of that game qualifying automatically for the WFC.

 2015 European Football Cup

 The 2015 European Football Cup featured a total of six teams, divided into two groups of three for the first round.
 The top two in each group advanced to the semi-finals.
 The winner of the tournament, runner-up and team that finished third were automatically awarded places in the 2016 World Football Cup.

 Benedikt Fontana Cup

 The Benedikt Fontana Cup was planned as a two-game tournament held over two days in June 2015 between Raetia and the Chagos Islands, with the winners automatically qualifying for the World Football Cup.
 The competition was originally planned as a three-team tournament, with Panjab and Felvidek due to take part alongside the hosts.
 Panjab were forced to withdraw in May 2015, and were replaced by the Chagos Islands.
 Subsequently, Felvidek also withdrew, leaving it as a two-legged tie, with the winner (and qualification place) decided by the aggregate score.
-In June 2015, just prior to the event taking place, the competition was cancelled by the Raetia FA as a result of the Chagos team pulling out, and re-scheduled for August 2015.
+In June 2015, just prior to the event taking place, the competition was cancelled by the Raetia FA as a result of the Chagos team pulling out, and rescheduled for August 2015.
 The Raetia FA announced that the tournament would be played as a single game against Franconia on Sunday 6 September.